Many folks decide to handle immigration cases on their own. That’s understandable.

 Those who accept this risk sometimes know successful re-entry imposes a different type of challenge on them.

 In short, when immigrants enter without permission, leaving and re-entering has the potential to become the death knell of their later applications for permanent residence.

-Such issues of entry and residence should always be evaluated before marriage.
+Such issues, including exit, entry, admission, and residence should always be evaluated before marriage.

 Consider the plight of a mixed-status immigrant couple who consulted with me two days ago.